+We have reviewed the District's cost-of-service analysis and proposed rate changes.
 We find that the District follows standard industry practices in developing its COSS, and its proposed rate changes are cost-based.
 In addition, the range of proposed increases among customer classes maintains rate stability and mitigates impacts on customers.

 We find the proposed rate changes to be fair, reasonable, and non-discriminatory.
 Using the COSS to assist the District in its rate proceeding results in more economically efficient rates.